mdsanima-dev/mdsanima-dev/docs/module-emoji.md

 The second argument is true so it will show us all the emojis and a name thats is assigned to the emoji.
-All emoticons in a given group will be displayed individually, each on a separate line.
+All emoticons in a given group will be displayed individually, each on a separate line:

 ```python
 from mdsanima_dev.emoji import show